noswagorg/noswag/index.md

 * Cut down our creation of swag as vendors at events.
 If possible, aim for no swag.
 * Use the money saved for better causes.
 Contribute it back to the environment, or to help those in need.
 * Don’t take swag from vendors.
+* Tell others to just say **no** to swag.

 # Are you just virtue signalling?

-Not consciously.
+Not intentionally.
 And this is not a publicitly stunt, either.
 We’ve particpated in swag creation and swag consumption.
 However, for the past few years we decided to use our swag budget to help causes, such as food banks, instead of having swag at the events that we’ve sponsored.

 # Companies and individuals supporting the NO SWAG manifesto: